InnovativeInventor/InnovativeInventor/README.md

 As of 2020-12-31, `140/207` of my repositories are public.
 Here are several of my more interesting recent open-source projects (in no particular order and in varying degrees of completion).

 ### ➕ Misc
-- **[housing-optimization](https://github.com/ChoateProgrammingUnion/housing-optimization)** Optimizing and automating the Choate housing allocation system with Monte Carlo Markov Chains and constraint optimizer techniques with the goal of replacing the current lottery-based system.
+- **[housing-optimization](https://github.com/ChoateProgrammingUnion/housing-optimization)** Optimizing and automating the Choate housing allocation system with Markov Chain Monte Carlo and constraint optimizer techniques with the goal of replacing the current lottery-based allocation system.

 - **[node-kayles](https://github.com/InnovativeInventor/node-kayles)** Calculations and generalizations for [Node-Kayles](https://cs.uwaterloo.ca/journals/JIS/VOL23/Wong/wong24.pdf)/[non attacking queens problem](https://www.maa.org/sites/default/files/may_2006_-_noon55524.pdf) in combinatorial game theory.
-Uses a novel, generalized node-contraction algorithim to achieve improvements over previous calculations in the literature.
+Uses a novel, generalized node-contraction algorithm to achieve improvements over previous calculations in the literature.
 Written in Rust!

 - **[geocompose](https://github.com/InnovativeInventor/geocompose)** A library for representing geographical regions as a set of addresses.
-Intended for use in redistricting.
+Intended for use in processing data products for redistricting and calculating precinct stability.
+Messy code!

 - **[Choate Zoom Coordinator](https://github.com/ChoateProgrammingUnion/zoom-coordinator):** A unified location for attending classes on Zoom.
 [Was in production](http://web.archive.org/web/20200919175321/https://zoom.choate.edu/) to ~ 1000 people at Choate Rosemary Hall.

 - **[mongoset](https://github.com/TadpoleTutoring/mongoset):** An idiomatic, Pythonic way to interact with MongoDB with good defaults.
-Drop in replacement for the [dataset](https://github.com/pudo/dataset) library.
+Drop in replacement for the [dataset](https://github.com/pudo/dataset) SQL library.

 - **[pbutil](https://github.com/InnovativeInventor/pbutil)** Cross-platform implementation of macOS's pbcopy and pbpaste in Rust.
 Helps make transitioning from macOS -> Linux easier.